Graphs is a tool for viewing statistics on sales and impressions of your products.

 Basic graph settings

-- Reporting period: select the reporting period: today, yesterday, week, month, or quarter.
+- Reporting period: data for today, yesterday, week, month, or quarter.

 - categories: category sales statistics.